shangdibaozi/KBEngineForUnity/kbe/src/lib/python/Doc/library/io.rst

    The basic type used for binary data read from or written to a file is :class:`bytes`.
 Other :term:`bytes-like objects <bytes-like object>` are accepted as method arguments too.
-In some cases, such as :meth:`~RawIOBase.readinto`, a writable object such as :class:`bytearray` is required.
 Text I/O classes work with :class:`str` data.

    Note that calling any method (even inquiries) on a closed stream is undefined.
 Implementations may raise :exc:`ValueError` in this case.